Employment Opportunities

 This posting will remain open until filled.

-Comox Valley Transition Society is recruiting for permanent Community Facilitators supporting Connect.
+Comox Valley Transition Society is recruiting for additional casual Girl’s Group Leaders.

 Education, Training and Experience